I don't like my metamour :(

 Hi all,

-RE moving in: We're certainly not making concrete plans at this stage, or talking about living plans all the time or anything like that.
+Regarding moving in, we're certainly not making concrete plans at this stage, or talking about living plans all the time, or anything like that.
 We've only really discussed this because we wanted to be on the same page about the possibilities of where this might end up.
-It was certainly never set up as an ultimatum or anything like that (to reiterate that Bob isn't pressured into something he doesn't want to do) but we talked about these things early to get an idea of where each of us would be comfortable with the relationship heading in terms of life entanglement.
+It was certainly never set up as an ultimatum or anything like that (to reiterate that Bob isn't feeling pressured into something he doesn't want to do), but we talked about these things early to get an idea of where each of us would be comfortable with the relationship heading in terms of life entanglement.

-RE Anne's other relationship attempts: In the time I've known her she's had two people she has been excited about getting into a relationship with, had a bunch of dates within a couple of weeks and then it has broken down for some reason.
-While she might have a different, more relaxed, relationship development style than me, from what i have seen she would happily get into deeper relationships quickly if the right person came up.
+Regarding Anne's other relationship attempts, in the time I've known her, she's had two people she has been excited about getting into a relationship with, had a bunch of dates within a couple of weeks, and then they have broken down, for some reason.
+While she might have a different, more relaxed, relationship development style than me, from what I have seen, she would happily get into deeper relationships quickly if the right person came up.

-RE my polyness: I'm not really all that experienced in poly, for certain.
-I have been involved in open relationships for many years but polyamory is newer - not through lack of wanting it per se, but because it hasn't come up.
-I have another relationship apart from Bob but it is far more casual.
-I am definitely open to another relationship (would welcome it in fact) but really, I've met most of the local openly poly people in person and on OKCupid and I haven't clicked with any of them - relationships don't come easily to me.
+Regarding my polyness, I'm not really all that experienced, for certain.
+I have been involved in open relationships for many years, but polyamory is newer, not through lack of wanting it, per se, but because it hasn't come up.
+I have another relationship apart from Bob, but it is far more casual.
+I am definitely open to another relationship (would welcome one, in fact) but really, I've met most of the local openly poly people in person, and on OKCupid, and I haven't clicked with any of them.
+Relationships don't come easily to me.

 We don't openly argue or anything of the sort, but we have nothing in common, nothing to talk about, and when we do, I feel as if I am making 99% of the effort and she is treating me like I'm stupid or like a child.
 She is a fair bit older (16 years) and seems to act as if because I have never had kids/built a house/am generally younger my opinions hold no value.

-We've met a couple of times, I'd like a happy poly family sorta thing where I hang out with my husband's, and my boyfriends partners (including his wife, the metamour in questions) but she just is not into that I would like my husband to want to be good friends with my bf, cause I think they'd like each other if they spent the time to make the effort but he just isn't into it
+We've met a couple of times.
+I'd like a happy poly family sorta thing, where I hang out with my husband's and boyfriend's partners (including his wife, the metamour in question) but she just is not into that.
+I would like my husband to want to be good friends with my bf, because I think they'd like each other if they spent the time to make the effort, but he just isn't into it.

 The point is, what I want, and what others want, aren't always going to be the same.
 I am not going to avoid social situations where we would both be there.
-If I/my husband are invited somewhere, and she is, I will go if I want.
-No reason at all for you to not go where you want, you have not indicated any reason why you aren't wanted, and it just seems that you want to withdraw because she doesn't want to be your BFF - I imagine if she wasn't married to your boyfriend, you wouldn't care about her opinion enough to worry about if you should or shouldn't go to a party/club/etc.
+If my husband and/or I are invited somewhere, and she is, I will go if I want to.
+There's no reason at all for you to not go where you want to go.
+You have not indicated any reason why you aren't wanted.
+It just seems that you want to withdraw because she doesn't want to be your BFF.
+I imagine if she weren't married to your boyfriend, you wouldn't care about her opinion enough to worry about if you should or shouldn't go to a party/club/etc.

-No I am not just siding with Anne because of my username, but really, I (as a 39 yo person) probably wouldn't invest too much energy in my partner's relationships if I don't have a ton in COMMON with them.
-I don't take it personally when they don't want to hang out with me more than occasionally (and yes, they tend to like me, his partners just have busy lives and other shit to do, and I've found OSO's partners area also fulfilled and not sitting around hoping for company) but I think it's great when there is a reason for a friendship.
+I am not just siding with Anne because of my username, but really, I (as a 39 year old person) probably wouldn't invest too much energy in my partner's relationships if I don't have a ton in common with them.
+I don't take it personally when they don't want to hang out with me more than occasionally.
+His partners tend to like me.
+They just have busy lives and other shit to do.
+Also I've found his OSO's partners are also fulfilled and not sitting around hoping for company.
+But I think it's great when there is a reason for a friendship.

 Just something to think about.

 I have two metamours that have been in my life for 2-3 years.
-My girlfriends husband I get along with well enough and we have a healthy repsect for one another and come together when need be in support of our shared love.
+My girlfriend's husband and I get along well enough.
+We have a healthy respect for one another and come together when need be in support of our shared love.
 We don't really hang out except if we are at the same function.
-We don't have a ton in common and would likely not be close friends but we work on making sure we communicate when necessary and laugh and joke around when we are in each others company.
-To me its just what I expect and feel comfortable with.
-I have my own relationship with his wife and he is ever present, but not over bearing.
+We don't have a ton in common and would likely not be close friends, but we work on making sure we communicate when necessary and laugh and joke around when we are in each other's company.
+To me, it's just what I expect and feel comfortable with.
+I have my own relationship with his wife and he is ever present, but not overbearing.
 It works for me.

-I don't think metamours have to be long lost sibling and best friends.
-It think that you would do best to keep the boundary of not hanging out at their house and enjoy your partner when you are with him.
-It sounds like you two are doing great and might even be great for communal living some day but the work you will need to do is with her.
+I don't think metamours have to be long-lost siblings and best friends.
+It think that you would do best to keep the boundary of not hanging out at their house, and enjoy your partner when you are with him.
+It sounds like you two are doing great, and might even be great for communal living some day, but the work you will need to do is with her.
 The dream of communal living is a nice one, but it won't work if your relationship doesn't bloom with his wife.
 I wouldn't invest too much into that for a few years and just have a good time with what you have.

-There are some threads here on "metamours" if you are interested in going to the search engine and looking at the tag of that name.
-Maybe even under "metamour."
+There are some threads here on "metamours" if you are interested in going to the search engine and looking at the tags.
 Maybe you will find something that is helpful.

 Thanks for the replies.

-I never really wanted to be besties with Anne - far from it actually - I just want us to be able to be polite in each other's company, maybe all be able to attend the same event if we all wanted to go without it being uncomfortable, and communicate when we need to.
-Maybe I am underestimating how hard I'm trying and I'm being overbearing, but I don't interact with her online or ask her to spend time with me one-on-one, only go over when Bob asks and has checked with her first which isn't very often, and really all I would hope for is that she take a few minutes to say hi when I'm there, and use basic manners when interacting with me.
+I never really wanted to be besties with Anne, far from it, actually.
+I just want us to be able to be polite in each other's company, maybe all be able to attend the same event, if we all wanted to go, without it being uncomfortable, and communicate when we need to.
+Maybe I am underestimating how hard I'm trying and I'm being overbearing, but I don't interact with her online or ask her to spend time with me one-on-one.
+I only go to their house when Bob asks and has checked with her first, which isn't very often.
+Really, all I would hope for is that she take a few minutes to say hi when I'm there, and use basic manners when interacting with me.

 Why is this such a big deal to me?
-Having no hope for more life entanglement with Bob in the future is a major problem, so if me and Anne can't work something out in the future where I'm not the one making all the effort then I don't really know how me and Bob will pan out.
-I'm not okay with seeing him only twice a week for the rest of my life, put it that way.
+Having no hope for more life entanglement with Bob in the future is a major problem.
+So if Anne and I can't work something out in the future where I'm not the one making all the effort, then I don't really know how Bob and I will pan out.
+I'm not okay with seeing him only twice a week for the rest of my life-- put it that way.

-Hmmmm...
 If I were Anne, I might see some red flags in your thoughts and behavior toward Bob and your relationship.
 It sounds like you have your mind made up about all it all should go and how your future looks with this man, but you resent the hell out of his wife.
 Not good!
 In the throes of NRE, my husband's ex partner would plan out the future with him, with no thought to include me or ask my opinion about how I felt about 'their' plans.
-It doesn't set well and I don't think it would sit well with you if the tables were turned.
-I think you need to lay off the long term planning with Bob, relax (its only been 6 mos) and stop trying to push an agenda.
+It didn't sit well, and I don't think it would sit well with you if the tables were turned.
+I think you need to lay off the long-term planning with Bob, relax (it's only been 6 months!) and stop trying to push an agenda.
 Just enjoy getting to know him and enjoy your time together.
-Women are very intuitive, so I think his wife may let down her guard if she wasn't getting the vibe from you that you are trying to move in and re-arrange her life in such a short period of time... my opinion only, of course :)
+Women are very intuitive, so I think Anne may let down her guard if she isn't getting the vibe from you that you are trying to move in and re-arrange her life in such a short period of time.

-I can see how it seems that I'm planning the future with him too much, and I really am going to try to cut out all of that.
+I can see how it seems that I'm planning the future with him too much.
+I will to try to cut out all of that.
 Despite that though, most of the "planning" in regards to me possibly building a house with them years down the track has been between Anne and Bob.
-The first mention of this came up when I asked Bob once "where do you see us headed" as a fairly general question when we had been talking about my plans to buy an apartment alone and what areas might be good for real estate prices, and then he came back a few days later with a few hazy suggested plans for what he'd like to see happen with regards to us all living together that he and Anne had come up with.
-Every so often there'd be a little mention of "Anne would really like x in the house when we all live together" and that would be that.
-I've never even mentioned it around her because for me it's way too early to consider this as anything other than a possibility, and certainly there are no proper plans either side as to the practicalities of it.
+The first mention of this came up when I asked Bob once, "Where do you see us headed?" as a fairly general question, when we had been talking about my plans to buy an apartment alone and what areas might be good for real estate prices, and then he came back a few days later with a few hazy suggested plans for what he'd like to see happen with regards to us all living together that he and Anne had come up with.
+Every so often there'd be a little mention of "Anne would really like X in the house when we all live together," and that would be that.
+I've never even mentioned it around her, because for me, it's way too early to consider this as anything other than a possibility, and certainly there are no proper plans on either side as to the practicalities of it.

-As to the manners bit; I have a friend at work that really gets angry when someone has bad manners.
+As to the manners bit, I have a friend at work that really gets angry when someone has bad manners.
 She takes it very personally and revolves all her friendship relationships around that.
-I didn't know that until recently and have been going through the realization that manners can be let go and I will survive.
-I have a thing about good manners too.
-She asked me if I was angry with her and it began a discussion that has lasted months and a lot of figuring out.
+I didn't know that until recently.
+I have been going through the realization that manners can be let go and I will survive.
+I have a thing about good manners, too.
+She asked me if I was angry with her and it began a discussion that has lasted months and has taken a lot of figuring out.

 metamour